Geoff Pearson: Ordained ministry

 He was made a deacon in 1974 and ordained a priest at Petertide 1975 (29 June), by Eric Treacy, Bishop of Wakefield, at Wakefield Cathedral, serving his title (curacy) at Kirkheaton, West Yorkshire (1974–1977).
 He then became curate-in-charge (1977–1982) and then incumbent (1982–1985) at the Church of the Redeemer, Blackburn, before taking up an appointment as Assistant Home Secretary for the General Board for Mission and Unity (1985–1989, during which time he was also licensed as an honorary curate at Forty Hill, London) and Executive Secretary for the British Council of Churches' Evangelism Committee (from 1986).
 Finally (before his appointment to the episcopate) he moved to Merseyside to be Vicar of Roby, during which time he was also Area Dean of Huyton (from 2002) and an honorary canon of Liverpool Cathedral (from 2003).

 Episcopal ministry

-Pearson was appointed Bishop of Lancaster — the sole suffragan bishop of the Diocese of Blackburn — in 2006, took up his see with his consecration as a bishop on 2 November 2006 and was installed not long after at Blackburn Cathedral.
+Pearson was appointed Bishop of Lancaster — a suffragan bishop in the Diocese of Blackburn — in 2006, took up his see with his consecration as a bishop on 2 November 2006 and was installed not long after at Blackburn Cathedral.
 He has dedicated much of his ministry to the prioritisation of gospel work amongst children and young people.
 A keen hillwalker, Pearson married in 1973 and they now have three adult children.

 On 16 January 2017, it was announced that Pearson was to retire at the end of July 2017.